sdercolin/vlabeler/README.md

 You can change settings in `Settings` -> `Prefereneces` -> `Editor` -> `Notes` to hide the items that you don't need.

-The `Done` status is by default automatically set when you edit any values in a entry.
+The `Done` status is by default automatically set when you edit any values in an entry.
 You can disable this behavior in the settings too.

 ### Quickly launch batch edit plugins